Orthodox vs. Catholic vs. Protestant

 Catholic: The Mass as Eucharistic Sacrifice

-The Catholic Mass centers on the Eucharist—the sacrifice of Christ made present on the altar.84 The priest, representing Christ, presides; the people participate through responses and the “Amen” to the elevation of the host.85 Vatican II reformed the Mass to include more Scripture (three readings instead of one) and encouraged the laity to receive communion regularly, but the priest remains the central figure.86 Vestments, incense, bells, and ritual actions emphasize the sacred character of the sacrifice.
-The church building itself reflects theological priorities: the tabernacle (where the Blessed Sacrament is kept) is prominent; the crucifix is central.87 Music ranges from Gregorian chant to contemporary hymns.
-The Mass, typically lasting 45 minutes to an hour, is the focal point of Catholic worship.88
+Vestments, incense, bells, and ritual actions emphasize the sacred character of the sacrifice.
+The church building itself reflects theological priorities: the tabernacle (where the Blessed Sacrament is kept) is prominent; the crucifix is central.88 Music ranges from Gregorian chant to contemporary hymns.
+The ordinary-form Mass typically lasts 45 minutes to an hour, while the Tridentine (traditional Latin) Mass usually runs longer; in either form, the Mass is the focal point of Catholic worship.89

 Protestant: Sermon as Word-Centered Worship